 All of these factors will affect your case and the possible outcomes.
 Although the punishment for these types of crimes is often a jail term, Ian may be able to obtain a less severe penalty, such as probation, community service, restorative justice or other alternative sentencing court programs.

-If you are under investigation or have been charged with a theft, fraud, or one of the other crimes mentioned above, your best course of action is to call an experienced defence lawyer like Ian Hutchison.
-He can help you protect yourself within the justice system, advocate for the best-case outcomes in verdict and consequences, and advise you of how to manage any long-term effects of the allegations.
+If you are under investigation or have been charged with a theft, fraud, or one of the other crimes mentioned above, your best course of action is to call an experienced defence lawyer from Hutchison Law.
+They can help you protect yourself within the justice system, advocate for the best-case outcomes in verdict and consequences, and advise you of how to manage any long-term effects of the allegations.